Application Process for Foundation and SRC Scholarships:

 This scholarship was established by the Zaborac Family in honor and memory of long-time Fulton County educators Millie & Tom Zaborac.
 The scholarship will be awarded to any student pursuing a career in education.
 Recipient must maintain a 2.5 GPA or higher.

 Note: Named endowed scholarships are created upon investment of $10,000 or more.
 The scholarships become self-perpetuating through interest creation and continue to provide financial assistance for future generations.
-To learn more about named endowed scholarship opportunities, contact Colin Davis at (309)649-6395 or firstname.lastname@example.org.
+To learn more about named endowed scholarship opportunities, email Colin Davis or call (309)649-6395.

 Foundation Administered Scholarships

 Many organizations and businesses ask the Foundation to administer the scholarships they offer to SRC students each year.
 Students interested in these scholarships should use the standard application form.

 Compeer Financial (formerly 1st Farm Credit Services) Agriculture Scholarship Program

 The Compeer Financial Scholarship Program provides a $500 scholarship to a deserving student enrolled in agriculture or agriculture related curriculum at one of eight community colleges in the service territory of Compeer.
 Individual institutions create their own criteria for selection made during the fall semester of each academic year.

 Awarded to a current graduate of Canton High School with a GPA of 3.0 or higher.
 Preference given to a student intending to major in Business.

 Administered by the Canton P.E.O.
 Chapter LY of the P.E.O.
 Sisterhood, an international women’s group dedicated to community service and the furthering of education for female students.
 Awarded after semester begins to a female student who is a resident of Fulton County for 12 months out of the year and who demonstrates financial need.
 Student must have applied for SRC Foundation Scholarships for the academic year in which the scholarship is awarded.